pcrumley/tristanAutomater/README.md

 # tristanAutomator
-A simple way batch run tristan-mp simulations with a slurm workload manager system
+A simple way batch run tristan-mp simulations with a slurm workload manager system.

+The basic idea is that this script allows you to pass lists of any parameter found in a tristan-MP input-file.
+The script then creates runs that is every permutation of the lists you have supplied.
+Parameters not passed in paramOpts are taken from the `BASE_INPUT` file.
+The only parameters that are special are `mx0`, `my0`, and `mz0`.
+These are instead controlled with a `box` dictionary. `mx0` is set by combining the list passed in `x` key, and the units.
+This allows the boxt to have the same physical size while changing resolution (if physical units are chosen).
+It's the users responsibility to make sure `my0` is divisible by `sizey` for all the created boxes.
+Like every list in the config file (except for `modules`), the lists in the `box` key are permuted over. (e.g. `y: [50, 100]` means every run that was created with the paramOpts will be run once with a width of 50 and once with a width of 100.)

 The code is cofigured through the config.yaml file.
-After that run `python automater.py` and it will submit the jobs for you.
-You can change any parameter in the input file by putting it in a list in paramOpts.
+After that run `./automater.py` and it will submit the jobs for you.

 ## Example uses

 Say you want to run the same job with mi/me = 1, 32, 124.
 You want all the boxes to be 50 x 50 c/omega_pi, and you want each to be it's own slurm script taking 4 nodes.
 Edit the `config.yaml` file  to look something like

 ```
 BASE_INPUT_FILE: '/PATH/TO/YOUR/input' # we take these values as the base